-Panel ponders if UN health agency can stop future pandemics
+US: WHO not sharing enough info about China virus probe

 Earlier this year, the Trump administration halted U.S. funding for the WHO and vowed to pull the United States — its biggest single donor — out of the U.N. health agency by next summer.
 President-elect Joe Biden has said he plans to keep the United States in the organization.

-Much of the assembly session on Tuesday focused on the pandemic response, with key allies of Taiwan stepping in to complain that the island, which has recorded only seven COVID-19 deaths — deserves to granted “observer status” at WHO’s meeting.
-On Monday, China and ally Pakistan dismissed such requests, saying that would breach the U.N.’s ‘One China’ policy and that disputes with Taiwan were a domestic Chinese problem.

-The meeting finishes Saturday.
-So far the world has seen over 50 million confirmed coronavirus cases and 1.26 million deaths and experts say all numbers understate the pandemic’s true toll.
+The WHO meeting finishes Saturday.
+So far the world has seen over 50 million confirmed coronavirus cases and 1.26 million deaths, but experts say all numbers understate the pandemic’s true toll.

 Follow AP’s coronavirus pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak